yzhang37/SuperIntuitive/README.md

 ![](README-assets/model_gs_erd.svg)

 When the model is wrapped in Java format objects, I wrapped the low-level SQL queries to make it easier for the callers (back-end and front-end developers) to use.
-The wrapped version will be covered in \[Model Encapsulation].
+The wrapped version will be covered in [Model Encapsulation](#model-encapsulation).

 ## Code Design